Follow us on Twitter

 There’s some magic in sharing what you love most with newcomers.
 As a host, we encourage you to become an active member of Campanyon’s community.
 Here’s how:

-• Communicate: Stay in contact and be readily available to make your guests feel reassured.
-Be sure to answer any questions they might have in a timely manner.
+• Communicate: Stay in touch and be readily available to reassure your guests.
+Make sure to respond to any questions they may have promptly.

-• Keep your calendar up-to-date and your listings accurate to avoid disappointment.
-There’s construction starting next door?
-Guests can’t swim in the nearby lake?
-You’re going away for two weeks on holiday?
-Don’t forget to reflect it all in your calendar and listing description.
+• Keep your calendar up to date and ensure your listings are accurate to avoid disappointment.
+Is there construction starting next door?
+Is swimming in the nearby lake prohibited?
+Are you going on holiday for two weeks?
+Be sure to include all these details in your calendar and listing description.

 • Clearly list your rules and make sure that guests are on the same page before they arrive.